-As the primary support of your body weight, seatposts are a critical component for maintaining a comfortable and efficient bike.
+As the primary supporter of your body weight on your bike, your seatpost is a critical component.
 For the most part, seatposts are utilitarian in nature.
-For recreational riders, the seatpost that comes with your bike will probably last the duration of the bike's life.
-As long as it allows adequate saddle adjustment, and holds when tight, your post is doing just fine.
+For most recreational riders, the seatpost that came with your bike will probably last the duration of the bike's life.
+As long as it is long enough to be adjusted to the saddle height that suits you, and stays in one place when tightened correctly, your post is doing just fine.

-Carbon seatposts might not be for everyone.
-Compact frames, such as a Giant TCR, often require a large amount of exposed seatpost and have rather sharp seatpost angles.
-If your frame leaves over eight inches of seatpost exposed, we advise sticking with an aluminum post.
+That said, they're not for everyone.
+Some compact frames may require a large amount of exposed seatpost and have rather sharp seatpost angles.
+If your frame leaves over eight inches of seatpost exposed, we suggest sticking with an aluminum post.

 Aluminum seatposts deliver many of the qualities of carbon—stiffness and light weight—at a lower price.
 Thomson makes some of the most reliable seatposts and stems on the market, and the Thomson Masterpiece Seatpost is actually the lightest seatpost we offer, at a mere 158 grams for a 27.2mm x 240mm post.
 Or, the Fizik Cyrano R3 Aluminum Seatpost is a great, inexpensive upgrade for a stock post.